-I think I make life more complicated by building things myself.
+I think I sometimes make life more complicated by building things myself.
+If only it weren’t so rewarding!
 I come up with the most convoluted ways of doing things because I am still new to building, and self taught to boot.
-Nonetheless, I get it done and the finished product is usually the exact vision I had.
+Nonetheless, I get it done and the finished product is usually the exact vision I had, and way stronger than it needed to be.
 My latest project was figuring out how to build a bookcase.

-My 8 year old has very specific taste.
-I don’t know where she gets it!
+My daughter has very specific taste.
+I don’t know where she gets it (can you hear my sarcasm?)!
 We are mid makeover in her room and she wanted the dimensions of her bookcase to be exactly the way she wanted it.
 So off I went to build a bookcase and make her book storage dreams come true.

 The dimensions for this bookcase are 36.5″H x 38.75″W x 14.25″D. Like I said, this was very specific to her instruction.

 - Ear Plugs

 - Miter Saw

 - Circular Saw

 - Speed Square

 - Wood Glue

 - 1- 4×4 sheet of 1/4″ sanded plywood, I use Purebond because they don’t use formaldehyde